FREE ROLE-SPECIFIC PREVIEW PERSONALIZED FROM YOUR MATERIALS NO SIGNUP TO START

 The 60-Second Shortcut: Free AI Interview Prep Tool

 The first two sections (company intel + profile summary) are free with no signup.
-The full guide unlocks with your email — no credit card, no subscription.
-This is the same format KINETK builds for $149+ paid clients.
-Use it, then do the manual deep-dives on the parts that matter most for your specific situation.
+The full guide unlocks with your email, with no credit card or subscription.
+Use it, then do the manual research on the parts that matter most for your specific situation.

 📑 More prep resources: See the full 2026 job search resource hub — ATS guides, interview tools, and before/after resume score examples.
 Or go straight to the interview preparation checklist for a printable version.